Skip to content

 3. Gather the necessary documents

-Depending on the grant’s requirements, you may be required to provide financial statements, proof of business registration and ownership, and a resume or personal essay.
+Depending on the grant’s requirements, you may be required to provide key pieces of information, including:

 Carefully review the required documentation to make sure you have everything ready before the submission deadline.